delaworla/HTML-Refresher/10-Project/README.md

 3. There is minimal CSS already available in css/styles.css.
 You need to link that file to your HTML files.

 4. All images are provided in the img folder.

+5. If you need to find taco emojis, try Emojipedia.